-Solvably is a digital learning platform that supports real-world, collaborative, creative problem-solving in an accessible, user-friendly environment.
-The product was created to improve longitudinal workforce readiness and learning outcomes while building upon the 21st Century competencies of critical thinking, creativity, communication, and collaboration.
+Solvably is an innovative digital learning platform that provides an accessible and user-friendly environment for developing real-world problem-solving skills through collaborative and creative learning.
+With a focus on improving longitudinal workforce readiness and learning outcomes, Solvably is designed to build upon the essential 21st Century competencies of critical thinking, creativity, communication, and collaboration.

 This is a timed animation that shows the evolution of the navigation bar and the platform.
 In this video, you can see how the navigation bar morphs over iterations.
 Adding the users' avatars under the sections "rooms" added a feeling of togetherness even though the users were virtual.
 The completion checkmark visually communicated to users that the section was completed.
 Once all the sections are completed, the submit button (which begins disabled) now becomes active and users can submit the section.

 During the testing phase of Solvably, which we were fortunate enough to conduct with 4th and 5th-grade students for our K-12 version, an issue was identified in the collaboration experience.
 In one particular section, users were required to collaborate on answers in an input field, much like the experience provided by Google Docs.
 However, users would often jump into the input fields before discussing which user would work on which field, causing interruptions while typing and leading to frustration and confusion.
 This disrupted the users' thought processes and hindered the formation of coherent answers.